C&C Stump Grinding Services

 M-F: 8am – 9pm, S-S, 8am – 9pm

-Like Our Stump Removal Services?
+Like Our Stump Grinding Services?

 If there is no particular hurry in removing the stump or if you can camouflage it, rotting is the easiest, cheapest and safest method of removal.
 You may also consider leaving a tall stump to rot naturally and provide food and habitat for wildlife.
 Rotting wood is a favorite source of insect food for a variety of birds.

 The organisms that rot or decay wood are called fungi.
 Fungi do not possess chlorophyll and consequently must derive food from other sources such as wood stumps.
 For fungi to live and grow, they must have the proper temperature, moisture, oxygen and food conditions.
 Food is supplied by the stump or wood, and oxygen is supplied by contact with the atmosphere.
 For optimum fungal growth, the temperature should range from 50 to 90 degrees F. The wood moisture content should be approximately 20 percent to slightly higher, but not water soaked.
 These optimum conditions do not exist for long periods, thus stump rotting actually occurs intermittently and decay of the entire stump is a long-term process.